Arn Anderson: Personal life

-Although he was billed as such at various times, Anderson is not related to the Anderson family or Ric Flair.
-He was given the "Anderson" name and was originally billed as Ole Anderson's brother, and then later billed as Ole's nephew, because of his resemblance to Ole in appearance and wrestling style.
-He was also billed as Flair's cousin.
-Flair is not related to any of the Andersons, but he is a longtime friend of Anderson.
+Although he was billed as such, Lunde is not related to the Anderson family.
+He was given the name "Anderson" and was originally billed as Ole Anderson's brother, and later billed as Ole's nephew, because of his resemblance to Ole in appearance and wrestling style.
+He was also billed as Flair's cousin at various times, even though he is not related to Ric Flair, but they are long time friends.

-Anderson married Erin Lunde in 1985.
-They reside in Charlotte, North Carolina, and have two sons named Brock and Barrett.
-Brock followed in his father's footsteps and became a professional wrestler.
-Anderson stated on an episode of his podcast The Arn Show that the only reason he had stayed in the business for so long was to make sure Brock was able to get his start in it.
+Lunde has been married to his wife Erin since 1985.
+They reside in Charlotte, North Carolina, and have two sons named Barrett and Brock, the latter of whom followed in his father's footsteps and became a professional wrestler.
+Lunde stated on an episode of his podcast The Arn Show that the only reason he had stayed in the business for so long was to make sure Brock was able to get his start in it.

-During a WCW tour of Europe, Anderson and Sid Eudy (better known as Sid Vicious or Sycho Sid) were involved in an argument at a hotel bar in the English town of Blackburn on October 27, 1993.
-Anderson threatened Eudy with a broken bottle; after being sent to their rooms by security chief Doug Dillinger, Eudy later came to Anderson's room and attacked him with a chair leg, and Anderson retaliated with pair of scissors.
-Eudy received four stab wounds and Anderson received 20, losing a pint and a half of blood in the process.
-The fight was broken up by fellow wrestler 2 Cold Scorpio, who was credited with saving Anderson's life.
+During a WCW tour of Europe, Lunde and Sid Eudy (better known as Sid Vicious or Sycho Sid) were involved in an argument at a hotel bar in the English town of Blackburn on October 27, 1993.
+Anderson threatened Eudy with a broken bottle; after being sent to their rooms by security chief Doug Dillinger, Eudy later came to Lunde's room and attacked him with a chair leg, and Lunde retaliated with pair of scissors.
+Eudy received four stab wounds while Lunde received twenty, losing a pint and a half of blood in the process.
+The fight was broken up by fellow wrestler 2 Cold Scorpio, who was credited with saving Lunde's life.
 Neither man pressed charges against the other, and British police declined to do so since both men would soon be leaving the country.
 Eudy was later fired over the incident.